Oscar show producers get return invite despite critical mauling

 "In order to establish continuity with this year's enormously successful show, we felt it was important to give these consummate professionals the green light now to begin creating another great evening," Koch added.

-Zadan and Meron, who put on a song and dance-heavy ceremony in February, said they were honoured to be asked to return.
+Zadan and Meron, who put on a song and dance-heavy ceremony in February, said they were honored to be asked to return.

 February's Oscar ceremony scored the biggest TV audience in three years, with some 40.3 million Americans watching, and boosted the 18-to-49-year-old audience most coveted by advertisers by 11 percent over 2012.